 United Kingdom.
 The House of Windsor.

 England hasn't figured much in this post, but as its monarchy is arguably the most visible in the world, here's the deal.
 There's been kings and some queens in the British Isles for bloody ever, but the current monarchy is relatively recent.
 For a time we (I'm of English descent, so "we") were part of the Roman Empire, hey, London is a Roman town, Londinium (always the Romans), but the various English kingdoms more or less came to-gether under Alfred the Great of the House of Wessex in the 880s.
 It's been the houses of Wessex, Denmark, Wessex again, Denmark again, Wessex again again, then the damn Normans (1066), then the Blois, the Anjou, the Plantagenets (all the rivalry between the cadet branches, Lancaster and York), the Tudors, the Stuarts, then from 1707 with the Acts of Union (this is where you get the United Kingdom) the Stuarts until 1714 when Queen Anne died leaving no heirs, then the Hanovers (German: Hannover, house founded 1635) from 1714 in a deal for the closest non-Roman Catholic to take the throne rather than a Catholic relative of Anne, until 1901 on the death of Queen Victoria, who left no heirs.
-There's still Hanovers in Germany; the current head of the house is Ernest August, age 61, who is married to Princess Caroline of Monaco.
+There's still Hanovers in Germany; the current head of the house is Ernest August, born 26 February 1964, who is married to Princess Caroline of Monaco.
 Hey, England, Germany, war -- right.